cjwit/lessonplans/InstructorHandbook.md

 As you will see in the directions, I set pairs of deadlines for each discussion and blog assignment.
 The first is for an initial post and is usually on a Friday evening.
 The second is for comments and is usually on a Monday evening.
 This prevents the situation where a student logs in early to complete the work and has no (or few) other posts available to comment on.
 It has worked well and I have had no complaints from students about logging in twice.
 It also spreads the discussion around via comments on more different posts.

+### <a name='musical-events'></a>Musical Event Reports

+World music and music appreciation makes use of a "musical event report."
+In an attempt to get away from the standard "concert report," these musical event reports take a more broad view of what counts.
+First, for at least one of them, a student must be actively involved in a way other than listening.
+As stated in the directions, this can be almost anything from singing to helping set up and tear down the event.
+I am drawing from Christopher Small's "musicking" here.
+For the other, students have the option to attend and describe a concert, but the directions require a more ethnographic description than the standard.
+In part, this is because I developed these reports for the world music class, but this type of ethnography-ish report is also useful for music appreciation students who have little or no experience with the classical music community.

+* Musical Event Report Directions [RTF](Assignments/MusicalEvents.rtf)

 ## <a name='honors'></a>Honors Students

 ### About the Project